indriApollo/vormleer/README.md

 * To search a specific conjugation, type your word into "search verb".
 The results get refreshed while typing.
 * To list the entire conjugation of an infinitive, type the infinitive into "infinitive" and click the "Show" button.
 	* The conjugation can be filtered by selecting values in the voice, mood an tense dropdown menu's.
+* Clicking on the infinitive, voice, mood or tense in the header of a result will update the filters and load the according conjugation

 ### Editor (editor.html)